abyzovlab/CNVpytor/README.md

 # CNVpytor - a python extension of CNVnator

+CNVpytor is a Python package and command line tool for CNV analysis from depth-of-coverage by mapped reads developed in Abyzov Lab, Mayo Clinic.

 **CNVpytor project is in early development stage.**

-CNVpytor is a Python package and command line tool for CNV analysis from depth-of-coverage by mapped reads developed in Abyzov Lab, Mayo Clinic.
+For more details check [API Documentation](https://abyzovlab.github.io/CNVpytor/)

 Source::
     https://github.com/abyzovlab/CNVpytor